drakkar-lig/walt-python-packages/doc/walt/doc/md/shells.md

 ## `walt image shell`: modification of operating system

-In order to automate a given test or experience, you must modify the OS images the nodes will boot. `walt image shell` is probably the easiest way to do this.
+In order to automate a given test or experience, you must modify the OS images the nodes will boot. `walt image shell` is one easy way to do this.
 It provides a shell running in a virtual environment (docker container) where you can make the changes, for example install packages and automate the startup of your experiment script at bootup (using `cron`, or